 More information on the Point Lobos State Natural Reserve:

 The state reserve of Point Lobos is where the world-famous Big Sur coastline begins.
-It is a dramatic coastline where many curves and high bridges are needed to get the US Highway 1 through the area.
+It is a dramatic coastline where many curves and high bridges were needed to get the US Highway 1 through the steep area.

 Visiting the Big Sur coastline, California